cbitter78/What-I-am-Learning/books/impact_players.md

 - Play your chips wisely.
 Before contributing ask yourself is you want to play your chips here.
 Imagine you have a limited supply of chips.
 This same advise is given in in [Dare to lead](./dare_to_lead.md) and the [Helping Book](./the_helping_book.md)
 - Be unreasonable grateful!
 But keep it authentic!
 If you’re not grateful don’t fake it but **BE!** grateful.
 Gratitude is a two-way street.
 It helps others and helps you.
 Lean into this and be grateful but make it real.
 Remember "Your candle loses nothing when it lights another." ~Hill Holliday
 Remember "Your candle loses nothing when it lights another." ~Hill Holliday
 - Get perspective!
 "To increase our impact, we must know what is valuable to others.
 We must train our minds to view situations through others’ eyes.
 We must see through the eyes of those who benefit from our work."
 We need to break out of our own perspective and gain the perspective of others.
+“Some things must actually be personally experienced to fully comprehend the depth.”
+- Elevate Unseen Players.
+Find a way to show the good work of others.
+Elevate them, mentor and teach.

+### Framework

+The [Impact Players Framework](https://impactplayersbook.com/wp-content/uploads/2021/10/impact-players-framework.pdf) is a good reference.
+Pay attention to the decoys.

+### Framework

+The [Impact Players Framework](https://impactplayersbook.com/wp-content/uploads/2021/10/impact-players-framework.pdf) is a good referance.
+Pay attion to the decoys.

 #### The Performance Guarantee